 - 1. Applied Mathematics: Any two of (i) ordinary differential equations, (ii) partial differential equations, (iii) numerical linear algebra/numerical optimization. - 2.
-Discrete Mathematics: Any two of (i) algebra, (ii) coding theory, (iii) design theory. - 3.
+Discrete Mathematics: Any two of (i) algebra, (ii) coding theory, (iii) design theory, (iv) number theory. - 3.
 Statistics: Mathematical statistics, linear models.

-The syllabus for each subject and a selection of past exams are archived in a goggle folder.
+The syllabus for each subject and a selection of past exams are archived in a Google Drive folder.
 Access is obtained by sending a request to the administrative aide.
-The comprehensive examination is administered each fall and spring semester in week 3 or 4.
+The comprehensive examination is administered each fall and spring semester in week 12.